 At I&E, we take a unique approach of combining life insurance together with estate planning in a comprehensive, holistic way that focuses on wealth building and legacy creation.
 This approach uses life insurance and the different life insurance riders available to maximize your policy, based on your unique goals, needs and objectives.
-The following article covers some of our more popular choices when designing your cash value life insurance.

 Life Insurance Policy Riders